ilanschnell/bitarray/README.md

 `buffer_info()` -> tuple

-Return a tuple (address, size, endianness, unused, allocated) giving the memory address of the bitarray's data, the size (in bytes) used to hold the bitarray's contents, the bit endianness as a string, the number of unused bits in the last bytes, and the size (in bytes) of the allocated memory.
+Return a tuple (address, size, endianness, unused, allocated) giving the memory address of the bitarray's buffer, the buffer size (in bytes), the bit endianness as a string, the number of unused bits within the last byte, and the allocated memory for the buffer (in bytes).

 `bytereverse()`